Bill Goodwin: Walk of Fame

 Goodwin was inducted into the radio portion of the Hollywood Walk of Fame February 8, 1960.
 His star is at 6810 Hollywood Boulevard.

 Family

-Goodwin was married to actress Phillippa Hilber; the couple had four children: Jill, Lynn, Sally, and Bill Jr. His son is jazz drummer Bill Goodwin.
+Goodwin was married to actress Philippa Hilber; the couple had four children: Jill, Lynn, Sally, and Bill Jr. His son is jazz drummer Bill Goodwin.

 Death

 Goodwin was found dead in his car on May 9, 1958, at the age of 47 after a heart attack in Palm Springs, California.
 He is interred at the Desert Memorial Park in Cathedral City, California.